-Nettle tea is an herbal "tea" made from the leaves and/or roots of the stinging nettle plant.
-Nettle tea is actually an infusion or decoction, depending on how you prepare it.
-It is often considered to be one of the best herbal infusions for overall health and wellness.
+Nettle tea is an herbal "tea" made from the leaves and roots of the stinging nettle plant.
+Nettle tea is an infusion or decoction, depending on how you prepare it.

 Nettles can be boiled or steeped on their own or added to herbal blends with herbs like raspberry leaves, lemon balm, peppermint, lemon peel, vervain, and alfalfa.
 On its own, nettle tea has a herbaceous, rich taste that some compare to an earthy, sweet version of seaweed.